Data-Driven Dynamic Factor Modeling via Manifold Learning: Introduction

 \section{Introduction}

 The emerging field of data-driven dynamical systems aims to learn the potentially high-dimensional and nonlinear dynamical description of a data set without parametric assumptions.
 Some of the primary goals in this area include finding stochastic differential equation (SDE) descriptions of discretely sampled time series data, extracting interpretable stochastic models from experimental data, and finding simple linear descriptions for high-dimensional and nonlinear dynamical systems.
 Herein, we propose a data-driven approach to the problem of \emph{dynamic factor modeling} in the \emph{supervised learning} setting where a response variable $y(t) \in \mathbb{R}^n$ depends on a high-dimensional set of covariates $x(t) \in \mathbb{R}^m$.
-Dynamic factor models typically find a state-space representation of a set of observed measurements, and operate under the premise that a few latent dynamic factors drive the co-movements of a multivariate time series.
-These latent factors themselves follow a time series process, commonly a vector auto-regressive (VAR) process, and restrictive assumptions are often imposed.
-(For an in-depth survey of classical dynamic factor models, we recommend \cite{StockWatson2016}.)
-In this work, we propose a data-driven dynamic factor framework which accounts for nonlinear joint covariate and response dynamics.
+A key challenge in this setting is that dimensionality reduction applied to covariates alone, such as principal component analysis, may discard information critical for predicting responses, even when the intrinsic geometry of $x(t)$ is preserved.
+Our framework addresses this by learning embeddings jointly from $(x(t), y(t))$ that capture both the dynamics of the covariates and their relationship to the responses.